chadedwardsofficial/cinemaDB/README.md

 ## Demo

--   See the live demo of CinemaDB with Materialize CSS: [insert link]
+-   See the live demo of CinemaDB with Materialize CSS:

 ## Installation